Olcott Hotel: Hotel events and people

 In 1976 Jeff Bayonne purchased the Manhattan Bridge Club, a duplicate bridge club which had been on the sixteenth floor of the hotel for decades.
 In 1992 he acquired the Gotham, a declining contract bridge club across the hall.

 In October 1980 Mark David Chapman stayed at the Waldorf Astoria, the YMCA, and the Olcott Hotel before he assassinated John Lennon.

-In the mid 80's cult icon Tiny Tim and then manager Rick Hendrix lived at the Olcott Hotel for a short period of time.
+In the mid 1980s cult icon Tiny Tim and then manager Rick Hendrix lived at the Olcott Hotel for a short period of time.

 The latter residence was just a block away from The Dakota apartments.

 Nina Youshkevitch, a distinguished ballet dancer and teacher, maintained a dance studio in the hotel for many years, and was also a resident.

 Martin Scorsese's Taxi Driver (1976) featured the hotel in a scene.